farazahmed18/Bank-Marketing-Prediction/README.md

 ### Key Findings: What drives a mortgage lead?
 Feature importance analysis from the Random Forest model revealed the top predictors for housing loan propensity.

-*(**Note:** You can take a screenshot of your "Top 10 Key Drivers" chart, upload it to your GitHub repository, and then edit this README to add the image link here.)*

 The most important predictors were a mix of campaign timing and customer attributes:
 1.  `month_may` (Importance: 0.1248)
 2.  `age` (Importance: 0.1196)